dialogic-godot/documentation/documentation/writing-text-events.md

 `[n]` Seemingly starts a new event, requiring some sort of advancement (user input or auto-advance)

-`[n+]` Requires some sort of advance (user input or auto-advance), but will append the following text to the previous, without clearing the text box.
+`[n+]` Requires some sort of advance (user input or auto-advance), but will append the following text to the previous without clearing the text box.

 `[input]` Will simply await any input.
 As opposed to [n+], it is not breaking the text up into multiple sections and can thus be skipped.